 The most common side effects of hormone therapy are menopausal symptoms such as:

 These symptoms are often more intense than when the menopause happens naturally.

 Other common side effects with most hormone drugs include:

 Many people find the side effects of hormone therapy drugs difficult to cope with.

-If you have persistent side effects from hormone therapy, tell your specialist team so that they can decide how best to manage them.
+If you have ongoing side effects from hormone therapy, talk to your cancer specialist so they can discuss with you the best way to manage them.

-You may also find the following web pages useful:
+You may also find the information following useful:

 Talk to other people taking hormone therapy on our online Forum.

 Your treatment team will tell you when to stop taking hormone therapy.
 You will not need to stop taking it gradually.